Principal investigator: M. Bensidhoum

 The ultimate goal of B3OA lab is to develop therapeutic alternatives to autologous bone graft for the healing of bone defects.
 For this purpose, 3D-biomaterials are combined with MSCs and cultivated using bioreactors to produce bone tissue engineering products (BTEP).
 In order to optimize the therapeutic potential of these BTEPs, it is essential to control the microenvironment of the MCSs and more specifically, the mechanical stress perceived by these cells.

 The objective of the project is to better understand the effect of mechanical stimulation on MSCs in order to optimize their therapeutic potential for bone repair.
-To do this, three sub-projects are developed.
+To do this, two sub-projects are developed.

 1/ To determine the impact of mechanical stress on MSCs in a 2D system